Canon 300D vs 30D

 Studio photographers will appreciate that the Canon 30D (unlike the 300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 300D or the Canon 30D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.